 Sean Mireau has been performing as a professional musician since he was 14 years old.
-For him, playing music is not a hobby or something he does in his spare time, like it is for many "musicians".
 Sean has invested thousands of hours and thousands of dollars in order to provide the highest quality service he possibly can.
-He has spent thousands of hours transcribing songs, creating custom musical arrangements, and learning to play the steel drums and other instruments.
+He has spent literally thousands of hours transcribing songs, creating custom musical arrangements, and learning to play the steel drums and other instruments.
 Sean plays the tenor pan steel drum, the double-second steel drums, double-guitar steel drums, ukulele, marimba, vibes, timpani, drum set, congas, and numerous Latin percussion instruments.
 The steel drums Sean plays are authentic hand-made instruments imported from the Caribbean island of Trinidad.
-Sean has spent 20 years searching for and obtaining the highest quality steel drums he possibly can and personally owns over 25 drums.
-He started playing steel drums in 1992 as a member of the Arizona State University "Pandevils" steel drum band.
+Sean has spent over 20 years searching for and obtaining the highest quality steel drums he possibly can and personally owns over 25 drums.
+He started playing steel drums as a member of the Arizona State University "Pandevils" steel drum band.
 Sean is a degreed musician having studied music at Central Arizona College and Arizona State University.
 While studying music at ASU, Sean performed in over 50 concerts and recitals as a soloist and as a member of the ASU Jazz Band, Percussion Ensemble, Symphony Orchestra, New Music Ensemble, Steel Drum Band, and numerous jazz combos.
 Sean has toured the United States and performed as a member of the Sunset Regiment Drum and Bugle Corps from Tucson, Arizona and as a member of the Velvet Knights Drum and Bugle Corps from Anaheim, California.
 Sean has performed in 23 states nationally and his international performance locations include Canada, Turkey, Italy, Greece, and Spain.